embassy-rs/embassy/README.md

 ## Examples

-Examples are found in the `examples/` folder seperated by the chip manufacturer they are designed to run on:
+Examples are found in the `examples/` folder seperated by the chip manufacturer they are designed to run on.
+For example:

 *   `examples/nrf` are designed to run on the `nrf52840-dk` board (PCA10056) but should be easily adaptable to other nRF52 chips and boards.
 *   `examples/rp` are for the RP2040 chip.
 *   `examples/stm32` are designed for the STM32F429ZI chip but should be easily adaptable to other STM32F4xx chips.